Related: Squarespace Review – 2023

 - Built-in domain hosting.

-- Membership plan includes themes, plugins on top of your hosting.
+- The membership plan includes themes and plugins on top of your hosting.

 - Plugins and themes are minimal but are of high quality.

 - Squarespace offers its users all of the pieces that a typical small-sized company will need to build their sites.

 - It takes a little time to learn if you are a beginner, which makes for a steep learning curve.
 However, there are many options for customization.

 - It requires you to have a separate hosting service.

 - Free to use platform to build your site, and has add-ons for additional themes, plugins, as well as CSS options.

 - There are many different themes and plugins, but the volume of options has inconsistent quality and usability.

 - Features are ideal for site builders who are looking for something beyond the basics.
 More complex functions are readily available.

 Squarespace vs. WordPress – What are the key differences?